HLTCHKUST/Xpersona/README.md

 This is the source code of the paper:

-**XPersona: Evaluating Multilingual Personalized Chatbot**. [[PDF]](https://arxiv.org/pdf/2003.07568.pdf)
+**XPersona: Evaluating Multilingual Personalized Chatbot**. [[PDF]](https://aclanthology.org/2021.nlp4convai-1.10.pdf)

+The paper has been presented at [NLP4ConvAI at EMNLP 2021 (Honorable Mention Paper)](https://sites.google.com/view/3rdnlp4convai/program?authuser=0).
 This code has been written using PyTorch.
 If you use source codes or datasets included in this toolkit in your work, please cite the following papers:

 **XPersona**
 <pre>
-@article{lin2020xpersona,
+@inproceedings{lin2021xpersona,
-  title={XPersona: Evaluating Multilingual Personalized Chatbot}, author={Lin, Zhaojiang and Liu, Zihan and Winata, Genta Indra and Cahyawijaya, Samuel and Madotto, Andrea and Bang, Yejin and Ishii, Etsuko and Fung, Pascale}, journal={arXiv preprint arXiv:2003.07568}, year={2020}
+  title={XPersona: Evaluating Multilingual Personalized Chatbot}, author={Lin, Zhaojiang and Liu, Zihan and Winata, Genta Indra and Cahyawijaya, Samuel and Madotto, Andrea and Bang, Yejin and Ishii, Etsuko and Fung, Pascale}, booktitle={Proceedings of the 3rd Workshop on Natural Language Processing for Conversational AI}, pages={102--112}, year={2021}
 }
 </pre>